LucasPickering/soze/README.md

 Docker Compose will run all the services (webapp, API, reducer, Redis) that you need.
 The mock display has to be run separately because it runs a curses output that doesn't play nice with docker compose.

 #### Hardware Display w/ Mock Libraries

+If you need to test code from `hw_display/`, there are mocks for the hardware libraries that you can use.
+The hardware output is just logged to files instead of being visual.

 ```
 docker-compose -f docker-compose.hw-display.yml up